 Holding cash after selling your business just because the S&P 500 is setting new highs is a mistake on several levels.
 First, when investing, it’s critical to make decisions based on long-term expectations, not short-term market moves.
 Second, past performance is not indicative of future results.
 Setting new highs doesn’t necessarily mean the market has peaked and a correction is imminent, just as a pause during a sharp selloff doesn’t mean there’s not still further to fall.

 Further, historical data doesn’t support the idea that investing when the market is high is likely to produce lower future returns.
-In fact, according to J.P.
-Morgan, investing on days where the market closed at a new all-time high can actually produce better returns than investing on a day where the market didn’t set a new record.
+In fact, investing on days where the market closed at a new all-time high can actually produce better returns than investing on a day where the market didn’t set a new record.

 Reduce taxes with asset location and tax-efficient investing.